Multi-jackbolt tensioner: Safety

 MJTs are a relatively safe bolting method because only small hand or air tools are required for tightening.
-Other methods, including thermal tightening, crane wrenching, hydraulic wrenches and sledgehammers, can cause serious worker injuries due to heat, electricity, highly pressurized hydraulic fluid and brute force.
+Other methods, including thermal tightening, crane wrenching, hydraulic wrenches, and sledgehammers, can cause serious worker injuries due to heat, electricity, highly pressurized hydraulic fluid, and brute force.
 Back and other injuries can also be avoided because no heavy tightening equipment needs to be lifted onto the bolt.
 Safety is also increased because MJTs prevent parts from becoming loose.

 Downtime

 Due to dynamic loads, bolted joints have a tendency to loosen.
 Downtime is significantly reduced because MJTs are able to easily achieve the large clamping forces required to prevent bolted components from vibrating loose.
 Therefore, less time is spent tightening joints repeatedly and fixing problems caused by loose joints.
-MJTs also reduce the likelihood the bolted joint will fail, which reduces downtime caused by needing to replace damaged components.
+MJTs also reduce the likelihood that the bolted joint will fail, which reduces downtime caused by needing to replace damaged components.

 Installation time

 Even though more individual jackbolts must be tightened, installation is still fast in comparison to other methods.
 Because the torque required to tighten each small jackbolt is exponentially less than the torque required to tighten one large nut, it takes less time and effort overall to tighten the larger number of jackbolts.
 Also, no additional time is spent moving around heavy equipment to tighten each nut.
 Installation processes have been developed using air tools, which also greatly reduces installation time.
 Additionally, multiple workers can work on a joint simultaneously since the tooling required is inexpensive.
 Another common method, thermal tightening, can take a long time because the stud must be heated, and clamping force is not obtained and cannot be checked until it is cooled since it depends on shrinkage.
 If the stud is not at proper stretch, the heating process must be repeated.